Advertisements

 Whether featured on a platform or compatible with a platform, Forex charting software comes in all stripes — the standard indicators plus Gann, Fibonacci, pivot point, and the “secret” formula of some brilliant back-room programmer.

 First, there are no “secret” indicators.
 Indicators are just arithmetic.
-Most 15-year olds in an algebra course can replicate every indicator.
-Moreover, indicator are free.
+Most 15-year-olds in an algebra course can replicate every indicator.
+Moreover, indicators are free.
 You can find specifications for every indicator on the planet in books, magazines, and online.
-This does not mean you would want to go out and learn how to combine indicators into a trading system and then have that system place your orders automatically, because that would be a huge undertaking.
+This does not mean you would want to go out and learn how to combine indicators into a trading system and then have that system place your orders automatically because that would be a huge undertaking.

 We offer a big repository of free backtested expert advisors and indicators for different trading platforms.